 - Rescan - Enables you to import old wallets into BTCPay more easily and solves the gap limit issue most external wallets have.

 - Pull Payments - Used to create and manage Pull Payments.
 For more information on this feature, check Pull Payments.

 - Payouts - Used to manage Pull Payment requests.

 - PSBT - Used to sign multi-signature transactions through the PSBT standard.

 - Settings - Used to view and adjust additional settings for your wallet.

 All of the invoices for your user account will be displayed here.
 You can filter the invoices by the status, order, item, store or date.
 You can also create invoices manually.
 Invoices are sorted by date from new to old.
 You can open an individual invoice for more information.
-Use the export button to save a file (.json or .csv) detailing all invoices.
+Use the export button to save a file (.json or .csv).

 # Payment Requests

-Each store can have an unlimited number of payment requests which are displayed here.
-Payment requests are dynamic invoices that can be shared by url and paid at any time using current BTC exchange rates.
+Each store can have an unlimited number of payment requests displayed here.
+Payment requests are dynamic invoices that can be shared by URL and paid at any time using current BTC exchange rates.
 Here you can edit and view your payment requests.
-You can see invoice details for your payment requests and even clone previously created payment requests.
+You can see invoice details for your payment requests and clone previously created payment requests.